bparanj/crystal/programming/pbt/haskell/algebraic-data-type.md

 ## RGB - Example

-Representing an RGB color value, which consists of three components (Red, Green, Blue), each typically ranging from 0 to 255, is best suited as an algebraic data type (ADT) rather than a `newtype`.
+Representing an RGB color value, which consists of three components (Red, Green, Blue), each  ranging from 0 to 255, is best suited as an algebraic data type (ADT) rather than a `newtype`.
 This choice is due to the need to bundle three separate values together into a single entity, which aligns with the use case for product types within ADTs.

 ### Using an ADT for RGB